thehamiltonlab/thehamiltonlab.github.io/articles/index.md

 ---
 layout: page
 title: News
-excerpt: "Archive of noteworthy events in the Tank Lab."
+excerpt: "Archive of noteworthy events in the Hamilton Lab."

 search_omit: true

 ---
-###Current events in the Tank Lab
+###Current events in the Hamilton Lab

 <ul class="post-list">
 {% for post in site.posts limit:10 %}